 Funding or material support for the web cameras came from many sources: Many small donations at Peregrine Watches; other anonymous gifts; Derby City Council's Wild Derby, Development and Tourism, Highways Department and ICT units.
 The peregrine project partners have high hopes for developing these webcam services in the years ahead as additional resources or sponsorship permit.
 Please contact either Derby Museums or Derbyshire Wildlife Trust if you would like to contribute to this project.

-We are grateful to the following individuals who recently made donations to keep our project and the webcams running, or have given other support in kind.
+We are grateful to the following individuals who have made donations to keep the project and the webcams running, or have given other support in kind.

 If you wish to support the Peregrine Project by making a donation, there are currently three options: